 The Feast of Tabernacles is a Joyous Occasion!

 The details about this Feast are found in Leviticus 23:33-44.
-The Hebrew name for the Feast of Tabernacles is "Sukkot," and it began last night, September 23rd.
+The Hebrew name for the Feast of Tabernacles is "Sukkot," and it began October 13th.
 During this seven-day celebration, no work was to be done on the first or the last day.
 In between these days of complete rest, offerings were to be presented to the Lord on each day of the seven-day period.
 The first day was a holy day and the rest of the days were feast days!

 For one week, the people of Israel lived in makeshift Booths called SUKKAHs, of leafy branches, symbolizing their journey through the wilderness after leaving Egypt.
 Feast of Tabernacles celebrates God’s protection and provision in the Wilderness.